On Symmetry and the Reality of Holomorphic Hartree--Fock Wavefunctions: [H4]^ 2+ Model: Algebraic Equations

-By substituting the parametrisation of the MO coefficients in Equation~\ref{eq:MOcoeffparams} into the energy expressions in Equation~\ref{eq:holoenergy}, and then optimising with respect to the angular parameters $\theta_{\alpha}$ and $\theta_{\beta}$, we obtain a particularly simple system of trigonometric equations which we denote $P\left(\theta, B\right) = 0$: \ifdefined\twocolumnmode {
+By substituting the parameterization of the \gls*{acr:mo} coefficients in Equation~\ref{eq:MOcoeffparams} into the energy expressions in Equation~\ref{eq:holoenergy}, and then optimizing with respect to the angular parameters $\theta_{\alpha}$ and $\theta_{\beta}$, we obtain a particularly simple system of trigonometric equations which we denote $P\left(\boldsymbol{\theta}; \boldsymbol{B}\right) = 0$: \ifdefined\twocolumnmode {

 } \else